-Accessibility grants are for projects that remove architectural barriers from a building or site that is already in
+Accessibility Grants: Accessibility grants are for projects that remove architectural barriers from a building or site that is already in

 Renovation of an existing building may include an addition to the building if the additional space is necessary to

-Improvement grants are for projects that renovate or expand an existing building or construct a new building.
+Improvement Grants: Improvement grants are for projects that renovate or expand an existing building or construct a new building.
 Renovation may include projects that remediate conditions that are hazardous to health or safety.

 GrantWatch ID#: 146710